gomyar/turtlegui/README.md

 # Code Reference:

 TurtleGUI has only one real function: `turtlegui.reload()`.
 It also has `turtlegui.deferred_reload()` when the reload needs to happen asynchronously.
+Call `turtlegui.reload()` when the data model changes.
+Changes to the HTML are not implied - you must call reload.

 `turtlegui.reload()` will execute all the directives on the page.
-Passing an element into the function will execute all the directives for that element, which can be used for optimisation.
+Passing an element into the function will execute all the directives for that element, which can be used for optimisation; reloading specific page sections.

 `turtlegui.deferred_reload()` can be useful when reloading a table of information interferes with an input's focus.
+It performs the reload in the background.

 # Full Directive Reference: